 The valves are Electro Harmonix 6922s, supplied matched and balanced by Banzai; I chose this brand because EH seem to be one of the most often recommended current manufacturers on the Tube DIY Asylum, and are currently the ones supplied by VSE.
 The sockets are pretty basic ceramic items with nickel-plated (I think) contacts, but they do grip the valve pins very securely.

 Measurements and tweaking

 I hadn't appreciated, until I installed the valves into the phono stages for the first time and powered up, that the DC balance of the phono stage was so sensitive to the quiescent current.
 Of course, in retrospect this is obvious, as a 5% change in the current from the ideal 9.4mA leads to a change in anode voltage of 12V (in other words, an error of 18%), and on the low side this could easily starve the phono circuit of voltage.
-In the end I made the source resistors in the current sinks individually adjustable with preset pots so I could hit the desired 65V.
-This does mean I will be able to adjust for any future drift, though I don't expect this to be significant.
+In the end I made the source resistors in the current sinks individually adjustable with 22-turn 1K preset pots in series with 1K resistors, the latter making it easy to monitor the current.